PetarV-/deepmersion/README.md

 Aside from the basic functionality mentioned above, we have implemented several extensions:

-- While our system is primarily accessed via a web browser (on both desktop and mobile), we provide a mobile application that immediately interfaces to a mobile phone's camera, for maximal convenience;
+- Our system is primarily accessed via a web browser (on both desktop and mobile), but we also provide a mobile application that immediately interfaces to a mobile phone's camera, for maximal convenience;
-- We support _two_ modes of generating sounds: one that searches a fixed database of superimposed sounds, and one that creates a custom superimposed sound, dependent on the basic sounds' similarity to images in the high-level feature space. as well as a single, minimal, "chatter" slider (which controls the general volume levels of each sound in the combination).
+- We support _two_ modes of generating sounds: one that searches a fixed database of superimposed sounds, and one that creates a custom superimposed sound, dependent on how similar each basic sound is to the input image, as well as a single "chatter" slider (which controls the general volume level of each sound in the combination).
 Furthermore, the user may choose to disable either the object or scene features
-(depending on the level of granularity desired when making decisions).
+(depending on the sort of focus desired when making decisions).
-- In order to visualise the system's decisions to the user (potentially paving the way to feedback systems in the future), we leverage the class activation mapping (CAM) algorithm ([Zhou et al., 2015](https://arxiv.org/abs/1512.04150)) to generate a heatmap-style overview of the most important regions of the given image in the networks' decision-making process.
+- In order to visualise the system's decisions (potentially paving the way to user feedback in the future), we incorporated the class activation mapping (CAM) algorithm ([Zhou et al., 2015](https://arxiv.org/abs/1512.04150)) to generate a heatmap of the most important regions of the given image in the networks' decision-making process.

-We would also like to highlight that sufficient code has been provided in the repository for keen users to construct their own databases (of not necessarily ambient sounds!).
+Finally, keen users can find sufficient code in our repository to construct their own databases (of not necessarily ambient sounds!).

-Further ideas and feedback are, of course, very welcome!
-Own your surroundings.
+Further ideas and feedback are, of course, very welcome! _Own your surroundings_.

 ## License
 MIT